flatironinstitute/finufft/docs/install.rst

 which should report errors around ``1e-6`` and throughputs around 1-10 million points/sec.

-However, a user or developer may want to build a python wrapper to their locally compiled FINUFFT library, perhaps for more speed.
-We now describe this, for all OSes.
+However, better performance will result by locally compiling the library on your CPU into a Python module.
+This can better exploit your CPU's capabilities than the ``pypi`` distribution that ``pip install finufft`` downloads.
 We assume ``python`` (hence ``pip``; make sure you have that installed), at least version 3.8.
-We now use the modern ``pyproject.toml`` build system, which locally compiles (giving you native performance on your CPU).
+We now use the modern ``pyproject.toml`` build system, which locally compiles with cmake (giving you native performance on your CPU).
 For this, run::

-  pip install -e python/finufft
+  pip install python/finufft

-which compiles the library from source then makes the ``finufft`` Python module and installs (in editable mode).
+which compiles the library from source then installs the Python module.
 If you see a complaint about missing ``setup.py``, you need a more recent version of pip/python.
 You should then run the above tests.
 You could also run tests and examples via ``make python``.

 An additional performance test you could then do is::